Junior forward made her presence felt with pair of assists in exhibition opener.

 Prior to her arrival at the NSCAA, Dakin worked in several capacities concurrent with her studies at Michigan State University, where she graduated in May 2013 with her bachelor's degree in professional writing (emphasis on editing, publishing and marketing).

-Dakin also recently completed a two-semester internship in the Department of Writing, Rhetoric & American Cultures (WRAC) at Michigan State.
+Dakin also completed a two-semester internship in the Department of Writing, Rhetoric & American Cultures (WRAC) at Michigan State.
 There, she served as the communications supervisor for the department, managing and writing content for both its web site and interdepartmental newsletter.
 In addition, she was the WRAC social media liaison for the balance of her tenure.

 Dakin similarly took part in a year-long apprenticeship at Offbeat (MSU's campus literary magazine), where she filled the role of book designer and staff editor.
 In that position, she read submissions to the magazine for annual publication and helped designed its layout for the 2011-12 academic year.

 Dakin began building her career in communications in May 2011 with a summer internship as a marketing assistant at Zondervan, a publishing house based in Grand Rapids, Mich., and a division of HarperCollins Publishers.
 It was at Zondervan that she wrote press releases and compiled weekly publicity hits for the group's sales representatives, while also coordinating author correspondence.

 Originally hailing from Hastings, Mich., Dakin now makes her home in the South Bend area.